How to Maintain Your PMI-ACP® Certification

 These Continuing Certification Requirements are not only mandated to maintain your certification, but they’re also the best way to stay current on new Agile project management techniques and approaches.
 Meeting these requirements each year helps you to continually improve your professional skills, making you an asset to any project and employer.
 In fact, maintaining your certification can open new doors both in your current business and for future employers.
 It could be the competitive advantage needed to score the job you’ve always wanted.

-While meeting PMI-ACP Continuing Certification Requirements helps you on an individual level, it also preserves the credibility of the profession, too.
-Let’s say a project manager has their PMI-ACP certification, but they are using outdated Agile approaches or they’ve forgotten what they learned during the certification process.
+While meeting the PMI-ACP Continuing Certification Requirements helps you on an individual level, it also preserves the credibility of the profession, too.
+Let’s say a project manager has their PMI-ACP credential, but they are using outdated Agile approaches or they’ve forgotten what they learned during the certification process.
 They might struggle to positively represent the Agile project manager profession.
-However, if project managers are regularly refreshing their skills and knowledge, it’s more likely that their tactics will be up to PMI standards.
+However, if project managers are regularly refreshing their skills and knowledge, it’s more likely that their tactics will be up to Project Management Institute (PMI) standards.

-What Are My Continuing Certification Requirements as a PMI-ACP?
+What Are My Continuing Certification Requirements as a PMI-ACP Credential Holder?

 There are two types of PDUs you can earn – education and giving back to your industry.
 A minimum of 18 PDUs must come from education and a maximum of 12 can come from giving back to the industry.
 A single PDU is equivalent to one hour of work or learning.
 Of the 18 education PDUs, there are a few further requirements.
 You must earn four technical PDUs, four leadership PDUs, four strategic PDUs, and six PDUs across any area.